SMTP/s - Port 25,465,587

 smtp-user-enum -M VRFY -U users.txt -t <target-IP>

-Some SMTP servers may leak internal server names in the response to commands like MAIL FROM:
+Some SMTP servers may leak internal server names in the response to commands like `MAIL FROM:`.
+For example:

 MAIL FROM: attacker@example.com